 Program staff will publish announcements in APTA publications, on APTA websites, and notify APTA components when vacancies occur on specialty councils and ABPTS.
-ABPTS Nomination and Consent Forms are available from the Residency/Fellowship & Specialist Certification Department.
-For positions to be appointed by ABPTS, the call for nominations will be advertised by January 1 of the year preceding the vacancy, with a March 31 deadline for receipt of nominations.
-For positions to be appointed by the APTA Board of Directors, APTA guidelines on announcing nominations for vacancies will be followed.
-These positions are advertised in September with a deadline of January 1.
+For positions to be appointed by ABPTS, the call for nominations will be advertised by May 1 of the year preceding the vacancy, with a July 31 deadline for receipt of nominations.

-The appropriate specialty council will be given the opportunity to review all applicants in their area of specialization, and to submit, to the Board, their written commentary on each nominee's qualifications.
+The appropriate specialty council will be given the opportunity to review all applicants in their area of specialization, and to submit to the Board their written commentary on each nominee's qualifications.
 APTA section/academy leadership will also be given the opportunity to provide feedback addressing any concerns they may have with an applicant's ability to serve, based on their involvement with the work of the section/academy.
 The Board's decision will be informed by these commentaries, along with the nominee's qualifications and experience to meet the goals of the Board.